mrmonaghan/mrmonaghan.github.io/_posts/2019-12-17-Monitoring Windows Server Backups.md

 One thing that I like to know about my backups is when they are or are not working.
 Unforunately, WSB requires us to manually review it's logs to determine if backups are completing successfully.
 As part of my ongoing initiative to do as little as possible on a regular basis, I've developed a quick script to keep me in the loop.

 The first thing we need to do is identify what happens when a WSB backup job fails - if we take a look at the Event Logs under Microsoft-Windows-Backups, we can see that the Operational log contains all of the information we need to power our notifications.
 There are lots of ways to review these logs from the command line like [Get-WinEvent](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.diagnostics/get-winevent?view=powershell-6) and [Get-EventLog](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-eventlog?view=powershell-5.1).
 I was recently recommended a method of filtering Get-WinEvent by [u/OlivTheFrog](https://www.reddit.com/user/OlivTheFrog) over on the Powershell subreddit that I have been having a lot of success with, and that I will employ here.
-It utilizes the -FilterHashtable parameter to markedly increase the speed at which your script queries events in additon to providing a more readable filter as you can see below:
+It utilizes the -FilterHashtable parameter to markedly increase the speed at which your script queries events in additon to providing a more readable filter, as you can see below:

 {% highlight powershell %}
 {% raw %}